Cover-up: Typology

 The following list is considered to be a typology since those who engage in cover-ups tend to use many of the same methods of hiding the truth and defending themselves.
-This list was compiled from famous cover-ups such as Watergate Scandal, Iran-Contra Affair, My Lai Massacre, Pentagon Papers, the cover-up of corruption in New York City under Boss Tweed (William M. Tweed and Tammany Hall) in the late 1800s, and the tobacco industry cover-up of the health hazards of smoking.
+This list was compiled from famous cover-ups such as the Watergate Scandal, the Iran-Contra Affair, My Lai massacre, the Pentagon Papers, the cover-up of corruption in New York City under Boss Tweed (William M. Tweed and Tammany Hall) in the late 19th century, and the tobacco industry cover-up of the health hazards of smoking.
 The methods in actual cover-ups tend to follow the general order of the list below.